 Opiate Addiction Program

-We offer a program to help people give up drugs, especially heroin but we can help with any addiction including alcohol, cigarettes, marijuana and benzos.
+We offer a specific program to help people give up opioids (heroin & medical opioids - pills), but we can help with any addiction including alcohol, cigarettes, marijuana and benzos.

 Drug dependence is a complex condition involving social, psychological and biological components.
 Dependence on opioids is a serious condition associated with severe morbidity and a high risk of death.
 This risk arises from both drug overdose and the morbidity and injury that result from chronic illicit drug use or misuse of licit opioids.
 There are two indications for opioid substitution therapy – brief treatment of opioid withdrawal and prolonged maintenance therapy.
 While the former is used in crisis intervention, only the latter has good correlation with long-term outcomes like remission and recovery.